 As marijuana and CBD (cannabidiol, an active ingredient in marijuana, now commonly sold in oil and creams) use have become more and more widespread, the research on the possible medical benefits of the substances has increased, too.
 Studies have shown that marijuana treats a wide range of ailments and diseases, providing relief to many.
 For this reason, many companies have moved toward having a medical marijuana policy, which treats marijuana like other controlled substances (such as opioids when used for pain).

-A medical marijuana policy would allow for legal, physician-certified medical marijuana usage by employees.
+A medical cannabis policy would allow for legal, physician-certified medical marijuana usage by employees.
 For most companies, this means that employees would need to disclose whether they were currently using, or planned to use, medical marijuana as part of a treatment plan.
 If you go this way, you should also determine whether you need a note from a physician to this effect.

 Keep in mind: Though you can potentially require employees to report their medical marijuana use, the ADA states that patients can legally limit the amount of information they disclose to employers.
 It wouldn’t hurt to check with local legal counsel to determine the parameters of what information can be requested, and what can be kept on file.

-If your state does not require any special accommodations for medical marijuana use, you can still ban or restrict its use for your employees, even if medical marijuana is technically legal in your state.
+If your state does not require any special accommodations for medical marijuana users, you can still ban or restrict its use for your employees, even if medical marijuana is technically legal in your state.

 #3.
 Recreational Use Policy